 In Oregon, Career Connections certificates are approved “Industry Recognized Credentials” and should be reported with your school district’s ODE CTE data collection each June.
 CTE Programs of Study in Oregon earn points towards Secondary Career Pathways funding when students earn either Career Connections level one and level two certifications or a level three certification.
-Ask your CTE Regional Coordinator for more information or visit the Oregon Department of Education’s website to learn more about how Secondary Career Pathways incentivizes student success in CTE programs.
+Ask your CTE Regional Coordinator for more information about how ODE’s Secondary Career Pathways incentivizes student success in CTE programs.

 Instructors, please ask for access to a Google folder which includes sample materials, a current price list and an outline of chapters from each of the eight titles to help you decide which books to use in your pre-apprenticeship or CTE Program of Study.
 Download the catalog of instructional resources below.